mriffler/UserManual/docs/source/pages/ProductGuide.rst

 View and sun geometry bands
 ===========================
-The products additionally provide view and sun geometry information, if selected.
+The products additionally provide view and sun geometry information, if selected by the user.

 .. _view_and_sun_geometry_table:
 .. csv-table:: View and sun geometry bands